Ryan White (filmmaker)

 Ryan White is a documentary producer and director best known for his Netflix documentary film Pamela, a Love Story, Amazon Prime's Good Night Oppy, which won five Critics Choice Awards including Best Documentary and Best Director, and his Emmy-nominated Netflix series The Keepers.
+In 2026, he was nominated for the Academy Award for Best Documentary Feature Film for Come See Me in the Good Light, about American poet and activist Andrea Gibson.

 White's previous films include the HBO movie The Case Against 8, which won Sundance's Directing Award and was nominated for two Emmys, the documentary film Ask Dr. Ruth, and Coded, which was shortlisted for the Academy Award.

 Career

 Ryan White graduated from Duke University with a Certificate in Documentary Studies.
 In 2007, White co-founded Tripod Media with his best friend and producing partner, Jessica Hargrave.

 In 2010, White made his directorial debut with Pelada (PBS, Cinetic), a journey around the world through the lens of pick-up soccer.
-This was followed by his 2013 film Good Ol’ Freda (Magnolia Pictures), which tells the story of the Beatles’ longtime secretary Freda Kelly.
+This was followed by his 2013 film Good Ol' Freda (Magnolia Pictures), which tells the story of the Beatles' longtime secretary Freda Kelly.

-White directed HBO Documentary film The Case Against 8 in 2014, a behind-the-scenes look inside the five-year battle to overturn California's ban on same-sex marriage, and was shortlisted for an Academy Award, nominated for two Emmys and won Sundance's Directing Award.
+White directed the HBO Documentary film The Case Against 8 in 2014, a behind-the-scenes look inside the five-year battle to overturn California's ban on same-sex marriage, and was shortlisted for an Academy Award, nominated for two Emmys and won Sundance's Directing Award.
 That year White was named a United States Artists (USA) Fellow along with Ben Cotner, his co-director on the film.

 In 2016, White directed the EPIX documentary Serena, which followed tennis star Serena Williams during her 2015 tennis tour.
 Serena received two Realscreen awards, including the Award of Excellence.

 White directed Netflix's Emmy-nominated The Keepers in 2017, a seven-part docuseries which investigates the unsolved murder of a young nun in Baltimore and the horrific secrets and pain that linger nearly five decades after her death.
 The series won a Cinema Eye Honors Award for Outstanding Achievement in Broadcast Nonfiction Filmmaking and was supported by the Sundance Institute.

-In 2019 he directed the documentary film Ask Dr. Ruth.
+In 2019, he directed the documentary film Ask Dr. Ruth.
 The film follows German-American sex therapist Ruth Westheimer (Dr. Ruth) as she reflects on her life and career.
 The film's title derives from the name of Westheimer's syndicated 1987 late-night television series Ask Dr. Ruth.
 The film premiered at the 2019 Sundance Film Festival.
 Ask Dr. Ruth won Best Documentary Feature at the Calgary Underground Film Festival, and was nominated for Best Documentary at the Hot Docs Canadian International Documentary Festival and Miami International Film Festival.

 In 2020, White directed Assassins, a feature film about the assassination of Kim Jong-nam, the half brother of the North Korean leader, which premiered at the Sundance Film Festival to rave reviews.
 Assassins was nominated for an Emmy for Outstanding Investigative Documentary.